it-tinyangel/JS-basics-conditional-operators-if-else-elseif-password-verification/README.md

-# JS-basics-conditional-operators-if-else-elseif-task-2
-Module 2.
+# Module 2.
 JS Programming Basics.
 Lesson 2.
 Task 2

+The user is prompted to enter a login:

+- When canceling, we write the message "Login cancelled";
+- when entering numbers and an empty line, write the message "I don't know you";
+- when entering a name, ask for a password.

+- When entering the password "LOGOS" write the message "Welcome, user!";
+- when canceling the password, we write the message "Login cancelled";
+- otherwise, write the message "Password error.
+Please try again".